-- 282A,B,C Short Topics in Religion.
-(1 each) A. One or two or three distinct short topics offered sequentially during one semester.
-The student may take any or all of the topics, and the course may be retaken to a maximum of six hours if each topic is different - 301 World Religions.
-(3) I, II.
+- REL 301 World Religions.
+(3) I, IL.
 Study of the basic notions found in the world's great religions.
 Attention is given to the historical context of the development of these religions and to the doctrines, rituals and literature produced by them.
 Gen. Ed.
-07. - 305 Survey of the Old Testament.
-(3) I. A survey of the history and religious development of the ancient Hebrews, with attention given to the religious concepts and values of the literature of the Old Testament. - 306 Survey of the New Testament.
-(3) II.
-A study of the history of the New Testament times and an examination of the meanings and significance of the teachings of Jesus and the writings of the early Church. - 315 History of Christian Thought.
-(3) A. A survey of Christian theology, philosophical theology, and spirituality from the Apostolic Fathers through the early Reformation period.
+07. - REL 305 Survey of the Old Testament.
+(3) L. A survey of the history and religious development of the ancient Hebrews, with attention given to the religious concepts and values of the literature of the Old Testament. - REL 306 Survey of the New Testament.
+(3)

+H. A study of the history of the New Testament times and an examination of the meanings and significance of the teachings of Jesus and the writings of the early Church. - REL 315 History of Christian Thought, (3) A. A survey of Christian theology, philosophical theology, and spirituality from the Apostolic Fathers through the early Reformation period. - REL 335 Islam.
+(3) A. A study of the origins and religious development of Islam by an examination of the Koran and the writings of some major Islamic thinkers.

-- 335 Islam.
-(3) A. A study of the origins and religious development of Islam by an examination of the Koran and the writings of some major Islamic thinkers. - 340 Religions of India.
-(3) A. Study of the major religions of India including the Vedic Period, classical systems, Epic Period, heterodox systems, orthodox systems, and contemporary thought. - 345 Religions of China and Japan.
-(3) A. Study of the major religions of China and Japan, including original Han, Confucianism, Cho Schools, Neo-Taoism, Shinto, and Chinese and Japanese Buddhism. - 349 Cooperative Study: Religion.
-(1-8) A. Prerequisite: Consult with department chair before enrolling.
+- REL 340 Religions of India, (3) A. Study of the major religions of India including the Vedic Period, classical systems, Epic Period, heterodox systems, orthodox systems, and contemporary thought - REL 345 Religions of China and Japan.
+(3) A. Study of the major religions of China and Japan. including original Han, Confucianism, Cho Schools, Neo-Taoism, Shinto, and Chinese and Japanese Buddhism - REL 349 Applied Learning in Religion.
+(1-8) A. Prerequisite: consult with department chair before enrolling.
 Work in placements related to academic studies.
 One to eight hours credit per semester or summer.
-Total hours: eight, associate; sixteen, baccalaureate.
-A minimum of 80 hours employment required for each semester hour credit. - 355 Religions of Africa.
-(3) A. A study of traditional African religions and other religions in Africa. - 370 Special Topics in Religion.
-(3) A. Prerequisite: Consult with department chair before enrolling.
+Total hours; eight, associate; sixteen, baccalaureate.
+A minimum of 80 hours employment required for each semester hour credit, - REL 349 A-H Cooperative Study: Religion.
+(1-8) A. Prerequisite: consult with department chair before enrolling.
+Work in placements related to academic studies.
+One to eight hours credit per semester or summer.
+Total hours' eight, associate; sixteen, baccalaureate.
+A minimum of 80 hours employment required for each semester hour credit. - REL 355 Religions of Africa.
+(3) A. A study of traditional African religions and other religions in Africa. - REL 370 Special Topics in Religion.
+(1-3) A. Prerequisite: consult with department chair before enrolling.
 Intensive study of a selected topic or an important figure in religion.
-May be retaken to a maximum of six hours if the topic is different. - 495 Independent Work in Religion.
-(3) I, II.
-Prerequisite: Consult with department chair before enrolling.
+May be retaken to a maximum of fifteen hours if the topic is different. - REL 495 Independent Work in Religion.
+(3) 1, 11.
+Prerequisite: consult with department chair before enrolling.
 Individual study under the direction of an instructor on a special topic in religion.
 Students must have the independent study proposal form approved by faculty supervisor and department chair prior to enrollment.
 May be retaken to a maximum of six hours if topic is different.